22 November 2026 - 06 December 2026 Germany, Austria and Switzerland Christmas Travel Tour 676

 Germany, Austria and Switzerland Christmas Travel Tour 676

 Experience the magic of Austria, Germany and Switzerland this holiday season on our 15-day, 14-night partial self-drive Christmas Markets Tour!
-This journey includes hotel accommodations, activities, transportation, select meals, and the flexibility of your own rental car to explore at your own pace in Austria and Germany.
-Transportation will be included in Switzerland.
+This journey includes hotel accommodations, activities, transportation, select meals, and the flexibility of your own rental car to explore at your own pace in some destinations.
 With festive markets, charming towns, and winter beauty all around, you’ll enjoy a truly unforgettable holiday adventure.

 Choose your own dates